 About the Author

-In 2014, with the cognitive computing company he Co-Founded, NewSci, LLC., David was among the early application developers approved to use IBM Watson®.
-This work and many subsequent projects encompassing multiple aspects of Big Data and Cognitive Computing led David to write Big Good – Philanthropy in the Age of Big Data & Cognitive Computing.
+David is CEO and co-founder of NewSci, LLC.
+In 2014, he was among the early application developers approved to use IBM Watson.
+This work and subsequent projects encompassing multiple aspects of Big Data and Cognitive Computing led David to write Big Good: Philanthropy in the Age of Big Data & Cognitive Computing.